 KMHD 89.1 – A partner of Oregon Public Broadcasting, this is my hometown jazz radio station.
 New Jazz at lunch and Snacks Turner in the afternoon have gotten me through many a long workday.

-Radio stations that have reached out to say they like my work and/or have shared the site with their readers:
+Radio stations that have reached out to say they like my work and/or have shared the site with their listeners:

 WFMU, Jersey City, New Jersey – WTJU, Charlottesville, Virginia